JonKing93/DASH/Tutorials/gridfile/add.md

 dimOrder = ["lon","lat","time"];
 variable = "T";

-% Add each file using a for loop for f = 1:numel(files)
+% Add each file using a loop
+for f = 1:numel(files)

     % Get the run and time metadata for the file